AstraZeneca sales hit hard by generic competition

 With patent losses rapidly eroding revenue and few new drugs to replace them, Britain's second-biggest drugmaker is throwing itself into deal-making to bolster the pipeline, following the early exit of its chief executive at the end of May.

-Last month it struck a deal with Bristol-Myers Squibb to share the cost of buying U.S. diabetes specialist Amylin Pharmaceuticals for $7 billion, the largest of a number of recent bolt-on acquisitions.
+Last month it struck by a deal with Bristol-Myers Squibb (BMY.N) to share the cost of buying U.S. diabetes specialist Amylin Pharmaceuticals AMLN.O for $7 billion (4 billion pounds), the largest of a number of recent bolt-on acquisitions.

-Finance head Simon Lowth, who is standing in as interim CEO, said AstraZeneca would continue to "invest hard" to bolster its product line-up using a range of deal structures, from licensing agreements to outright purchases of smaller companies.

-"We're always actively looking outside for high-quality science, high-quality projects and high-quality product portfolios to bring into AstraZeneca," he told reporters.

 Sales in the quarter were $6.66 billion, generating "core" earnings, which exclude certain items, down 12 percent at $1.53 a share, AstraZeneca said on Thursday.